AdamSzakal/dotfiles/Readme.md

 ##Personal, ever-changing vim dotfile.

-Trying to keep it pretty barebones and just pretty.
+Trying to keep it pretty and barebones.